Electronic W-2 and 1099 Filing Guidelines

 W-2 data may be sent as a text file through Web Upload.
-The Tax Department bases their accepted W-2 text file layout on the Social Security Administration (SSA) specifications listed below.
-Review our W-2 Text layout by clicking here.
+The Department bases their accepted W-2 text file layout on the Social Security Administration (SSA) specifications listed below.
+Review our W-2 Text layout section.

 - The Social Security Administration (SSA) Specification for Filing Forms W-2 Electronically is commonly known as EFW2.

 Web Upload has another option for customers who are unable to submit their W-2s in a text file according to the EFW2 format set by the SSA.
-This substitute version of W-2 data is accepted in a specially formatted Excel spreadsheet file and it is open for anyone to use if their computer supports Excel-based spreadsheets.
+This substitute version of W-2 data is accepted in a specially formatted spreadsheet file and it is open for anyone access to a spreadsheet editor.

 - This file type and layout apply only to W-2 data accepted by the Virginia Department of Taxation.

 1099 data can only be sent as a text file through Web Upload.
-The Tax Department bases their accepted 1099 file layouts on the IRS specifications listed below.
-Review our 1099 Layouts by clicking here.
+The Department bases their accepted 1099 file layouts on the IRS specifications listed below.
+Review our 1099 Layouts section.